List of highest-paid Major League Baseball players

-Alex Rodriguez has signed two record-breaking contracts over the course of his career.
+Alex Rodriguez signed two record-breaking contracts during his career.
 First, he signed a $252 million, 10-year contract with the Texas Rangers in December 2000 ($ inflation-adjusted from 2000 dollars).
-Sandy Alderson called the deal "stupefying", while Sports Illustrated noted that Rodriguez's early salaries under the contract ($21 million) would be greater than the annual payroll of the entire Minnesota Twins team that year ($15.8 million).
+Baseball executive Sandy Alderson called the deal "stupefying," while Sports Illustrated noted that Rodriguez's early salaries under the contract ($21 million) would be greater than the annual payroll of the entire Minnesota Twins team that year ($15.8 million).
 The deal was the largest sports contract in history, doubling the total value of Kevin Garnett's $126 million National Basketball Association contract (the previous record holder) and more than doubling Mike Hampton's $121 million contract, the previous MLB record which had been signed just days before.
-The Rangers later traded Rodriguez to the Yankees in exchange for Alfonso Soriano before the 2004 season, though they agreed to pay $67 million of the $179 million outstanding on the contract.
-Despite this, he opted out of the remainder of his deal after the 2007 season and renegotiated a new $275 million, 10-year agreement with the Yankees, breaking his own record for the largest sports contract.
-Under this deal, Rodriguez also received $6 million when he tied the career home run total of Willie Mays (660), and would have received $6 million more had he tied Babe Ruth (714), Hank Aaron (755), and Barry Bonds (762), along with another $6 million for breaking Bonds' mark.
+The Rangers traded Rodriguez before the 2004 season to the New York Yankees for Alfonso Soriano, though Texas agreed to pay $67 million of the $179 million outstanding on the contract.
+Rodriguez then opted out of the remainder of his deal after the 2007 season and renegotiated a new $275 million, 10-year agreement with the Yankees, breaking his own record for the largest sports contract.
+Five of the 20 highest-paid players in 2013 were members of the Yankees.
+Their 2013 payroll was $228,835,490, roughly $12 million above the second-largest Los Angeles Dodgers.

-First base was the highest-paid position in 2010; regular starters at that position earned an average salary of $9,504,165 in compared to an overall average of $3,014,572.
-Pitcher Nolan Ryan was the first player to earn an annual salary above $1 million, signing a $4.5 million, 4-year contract with the Houston Astros in 1979.
-Kirby Puckett and Rickey Henderson signed the first contracts which paid an average of $3 million a year in November 1989, in 1990 Jose Canseco signed for 5 years and $23.5 million, making him the first player to earn an average of $4 million a year.
-It was until 2010 when the MLB average salary rose above that same mark.
-Five of the twenty highest-paid players in 2013 were members of the Yankees.
-Their team payroll for 2013 was $228,835,490, roughly $12 million above the second-largest Los Angeles Dodgers.
 The Yankees have drawn criticism for their payroll, with some claiming it undermines the parity of MLB.
+From 2003 to 2024, the Yankees' payroll exceeded the luxury tax threshold every year except 2018 and 2021.
+Following 2020, the Dodgers and New York Mets have led the majors in payroll.
+The Dodgers signed Shohei Ohtani to a ten-year, $700 million contract before the 2024 season, though most of that money was deferred.
+Accounting for net present value, Juan Soto signed a larger contract with the Mets before the 2025 season, a 15-year, $765 million contract with no deferred money.

 Key

-Highest annual salaries in 2023
+Highest current annual salaries

-This table refers to the salary for 2023 alone, not the overall average value or amount of the contract.
+This table refers to the average annual salary for 2025, without considering signing bonuses or deferred payments.